bcroner/getfactors/README.md

 The entirety of mathematics then is discoverable and definable by a series of statements in the following form:

 C = A NAND B

 Where C, A, and B are binary variables.

 For example:

 C = A NAND B
 F = D NAND E
 G = F NAND C
 H = G NAND G
 .
 .
 .

 We also represent AND, OR, and NOT with NAND:

-C = A AND B:
+C = A AND B

 D = A NAND B
 C = D NAND D

-C = A OR B:
+C = A OR B

 D = A NAND A
 E = B NAND B
 C = D NAND E

-B = NOT A:
+B = NOT A

 B = A NAND A

 These are simply ways to expand other logic gates into NAND gate expressions.